-There is no denying that monthly CTS is tough.
-The process continues to be a challenge for many LPs, especially those who rely on spreadsheets or legacy seed-to-sale systems.
-In fact, many of the producers we speak to spend a whopping 30% of their time compiling their CTS reports...!
+There is no denying that monthly CTS reporting is challenging.
+The process continues to be difficult for many licensed cannabis producers (LPs), especially those who rely on spreadsheets or legacy seed-to-sale systems.
+In fact, many of the cannabis producers we speak to spend a whopping 30% of their time compiling their CTS reports...!

-One of the key drivers behind building Elevated Signals was to create software that would simplify the CTS process (we also manage quality compliance and environmental data, but this post will focus solely on inventory).
-And we’ve since helped tonnes of LPs of all shapes and sizes speed-up and reduce errors in their inventory reporting.
+One of the key drivers behind building Elevated Signals was to create software that would simplify the challenging CTS reporting process (we also manage quality compliance and environmental data, but this post will focus solely on inventory).
+And we’ve since helped tonnes of LPs of all shapes and sizes speed-up and reduce errors and challenges in their inventory reporting.

 In this post we wanted to share some of the insights we’ve gathered along the way.
 In the hope that it’ll help you with the process.